CoderDojoMilano/coderdojo-minecraft-forgemod/README.md

 * add a recipe for a custom block
 * custom item
 * custom item produces custom block in a furnace (smelting)
-* custom sword with custom material (harvestLevel, maxUses, efficiency, damage, enchantability)
+* custom sword with custom textures and material (harvestLevel, maxUses, efficiency, damage, enchantability)
+* custom armor with custom textures and material (durability, reductionAmounts, enchantability)

 Mod is avaliable for several Forge version .
 Are identified by src suffix.